RugbyClubRanks/rugbyclubranks.github.io/_posts/2023-09-09-World-Cup-Projections.md

 | Tonga        | 0.8953 |             -48.763  | 0.0% |
 | Romania      | 0.1354 |            -102.333  | 0% |

 My models are all very bullish on South Africa after they beat New Zealand in Twickenham.
-Which is fair, but may be a bit overexaggerated.
+Which is fair, but may be a bit over-exaggerated.
 They're likely to advance, with Ireland close behind and Scotland with a smaller chance due to the unfortunate draw.
 Since this pool plays pool A in the Quarterfinals, it again may not matter much who wins and who gets second.
 Both will play difficult teams - one likely gets the All Blacks and the other likely gets France on home turf.
 And only two of these four teams can make it to the finals.
 Scotland has a decent chance at advancing as well - just one upset and then beating Tonga and Romania would do it.
 They've certainly showed they're capable.

 ## Pool C